- A shipping label is simply an identification document that highlights information about the shipment

 9. Where Should I Put the Shipping Label on a Box?

 Shipping labels should not be placed anywhere in the box.
-They should be placed on the side with the largest and most visible surface of the package.
+They should be placed on the side with the package's largest and most visible surface.
 Shipping labels can warp if placed on the edges, making them difficult to read.

 10. Do Shipping Labels Expire?